moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/mock-exam-questions/questions.md

 <details close>

-<summary>8.
+<summary> :small_blue_diamond: 8.
 The Kubernetes object "Stateful Set" requires which service for the network identity of Pods? </summary>
 <br>

 1. ClusterIP